Genuine hard-driving Country

 Patrick - Drums

-In 2016, Liar's Trial again returned to the studio - somewhat older, questionably wiser, to record its third offering - "Armadillo By Morning," a return to its country roots.
-With "Armadillo..."
-Liar's Trial continues to redefine itself within its own unique genre while pushing the boundaries of the disparate influences that helped create it.
+In 2016, Liar's Trial returned to the studio -somewhat older and questionably wiser- to record its third offering, “Armadillo By Morning”, a showcase of appreciation for outlaw country.
+With "Armadillo...", Liar's Trial continued to redefine itself within its own unique genre while pushing the boundaries of the disparate influences that helped create it.